 In some instances, NSPA uses services provided by military organizations within the NSPO member states.
 In particular cases, NSPA can use suppliers from a PfP nation.

 Goods and services are, in principle, procured through an international competitive bidding process, in compliance with NSPO’s Procurement Regulations.
+Exceptionally, the bidding process may be conducted under the NATO Security Investment Programme (NSIP) Procedures for International Competitive Bidding or the Bi-Strategic Command (Bi-SC) Procurement Directive.

 Firms interested in becoming a NSPA supplier should examine NSPA's list of Systems & Equipment supported to see whether they are in a position to provide appropriate goods and services.
 Prior to being invited to tender, companies must be registered in NSPA's Source File.